 Regional Public Goods

-Selected Regional Public Goods (RPGs) of Association of Southeast Asian Nations (ASEAN) on human resource development, health, and environment
+Selected Regional Public Goods (RPGs) of Association of Southeast Asian Nations Plus Three (ASEAN+3) on human resources development, health, and environment

-The Association of Southeast Asian Nations (ASEAN) was established on 8 August 1967 in Bangkok, Thailand.
-It includes Brunei Darussalam, Cambodia, Indonesia, Lao People’s Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam.
+ASEAN+3 includes the 10 members of the Association of Southeast Asian Nations (Brunei Darussalam, Cambodia, Indonesia, Lao People’s Democratic Republic, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Viet Nam) plus the PRC , Japan, and Korea.

 Opinions and Editorials